rtCamp/blank-theme/README.md

 3) Ready made mobile menu.

-4) Removed some unnecessary saas files and folder which are shipped with underscore theme.
+4) Removed some unnecessary sass files and folder which are shipped with underscore theme.

 5) Css fixes, in underscore and helpful css classes.